-To measure the frequency stability a frequency counter with a frequency stability of equal to or better than 0,10 ppm is connected to the radar transmitter via couplers.
+Preferably a spectrum analyser shall be used to display the frequency spectrum in order to obtain the centre between the highest and lowest frequencies.
+To measure the frequency stability a frequency counter with a frequency stability of equal to or better than 0,1 ppm is connected to the radar transmitter via couplers.

 Transmitter Power

-The transmitter output power is used for the calculation of the OoB and spurious emission mask as the power levels of the emission masks are relative to the peak power of the transmitter.